DiODeProject/PheromoneKilobot/README.md

 # PheromoneKilobot
 Source files of the experiments of stigmergic communication in a Kilobot swarm.

+It includes:
+* source of the Kilobot software;
+* the ARK experiment source code;
-Source of the Kilobot software, the ARK experiment, and the ARGoS simulation code.
+* the ARGoS simulation code.